Stop copper from tarnishing.

 If the item is tarnished it still may have been coated with a varnish/lacquer which will need to be removed with a varnish stripper available from your hardware store, before you can polish to the desired finish.

-- REMOVE OLD COATING IF APPLICABLE See ‘Preparation’ above for details
+- REMOVE OLD COATING IF APPLICABLE See ‘Before you start’ above for details

 - BUFF, POLISH, CLEAN or SAND and completely remove films, oils, waxes and silicone if required.